Neil-Sawhney/Screen-Shot-Queue/Readme.md

 pyinstaller screenShotQueue.spec

-move exe from dist into main directory
+exe will be in dist directory